YDMPR Program Overview

 The program is designed in accordance with the CAMPEP Standards for Accreditation of Residency Educational Programs in Diagnostic Radiology Physics.
 It will provide prospective residents with two years of structured clinical training that covers a broad range diagnostic radiology physics.

-Once CAMPEP accreditation is obtained and upon completion of the program, the residents will be eligible to take second (Part II) American Board of Radiology (ABR) certification examination in Diagnostic Radiological Physics.
+Upon completion of the program, the residents will be eligible to take second (Part II) American Board of Radiology (ABR) certification examination in Diagnostic Radiological Physics.

 The residency is a two year training program, which normally begins on July 1st.